 Evan finished his MS in Zoology and Physiology in 2020.
-He is currently a fisheries biologist with Oregon Department of Fish and Wildlife Research Unit and Department of Zoology and Physiology at the University of Wyoming.
+He is currently a fisheries biologist with Oregon Department of Fish and Wildlife.
 His research examines habitat and fish community associations with the occurrence and distribution of finescale dace (Chrosomus neogaeus) in the Bell Fourche and Niobrara drainages in Eastern Wyoming.
 Results will be used to identify potential managed translocation sites for this state-listed threatened species.
 He is interested in factors that influence the organization of fish assemblages, both locally and across landscape gradients, as well as the broader fields of aquatic ecology, conservation biology, and hydrology.

 He received a B.S. in Environmental Science (Water Resources) from Oklahoma State University (2012).
-While an undergraduate he conducted research on the effects of different fertilizer treatments on soil biota at the Goodwell Agricultural Experiment Station, Goodwell, OK, and also began working seasonally for resource management agencies.
+While an undergraduate he conducted research on the effects of different fertilizer treatments on soil biota at the Goodwell Agricultural Experiment Station, Goodwell, OK, and also began working seasonally in the field of natural resource management.
 Prior to joining the Wyoming Coop Unit he held a position as a lead hydrologic technician for the Southwest Alaska Network of the National Park Service’s Inventory and Monitoring Program (2012 – 2017).
 In this job he coordinated fieldwork for a long-term aquatic monitoring project focused on the limnology of large lakes and contaminant loads in lake trout (Salvelinus naymaycush) in the Bristol Bay watershed.